 Eligible applicants include non-profit organizations, private sector entities, public school districts, community colleges, trade associations or unions, and pre-apprenticeship programs.
 Applicants must be an incorporated organization.
 Eligible applicants must be in good standing with the federal government, not debarred, and have proof of insurance and a DUNS number.
+Eligible applicants must be registered in the System for Award Management (www.SAM.gov) in order to receive federal funds.
 Organizations currently barred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from participation in this transaction by a Federal, State, City or County department/agency, quasi-governmental agency, or Partner4Work are ineligible to apply.
-See Appendix F: Overview of Administrative and Budget Requirements for more information on the Administrative Requirements for successful bidders.
+See Appendix E: Overview of Administrative and Budget Requirements for more information on the Administrative Requirements for successful bidders.
 Successful applicants will have demonstrated experience and expertise in the provision of high-quality workforce development services to the target populations described in this RFP.